 The SSR is available as Debian package and Ubuntu package.
 It is called soundscaperenderer and you can install it using your favorite package manager/ package manager frontend (apt-get, aptitude, synaptic, ...), all dependencies should be installed automatically.

 '''

 sudo aptitude update

 sudo aptitude install soundscaperenderer

 '''

 If you don't need the Graphical User Interface, there is also the GUI-less package soundscaperenderer-nox with fewer dependencies.

-2.2.1 JACK on macOS
+2.3 macOS